sabataitis/skirmante/content/pages/home.md

   - heading: SOLUTION FOCUSED COACHING
     subheading: Change doesn't need to be difficult
     text: >
-      Hi, my name is Skirmante, I am a solution focused practitioner helping my clients to create change for better, happier life.
+      Hi, my name is **Skirmante**, I am a **solution** focused practitioner helping my clients to create change for better, happier life.
 My coaching style comes from Solution Focused approach and is topped with

       highly effective applied neuroscience tools.
 Our work together in